-Golden Globes...the one where they can drink.
-It kicks off the season with awards to the best of the big and the small screen.
-The Hollywood Foreign Press Association – made up of around 90 journalists that write for foreign outlets – does the deciding.
+How it works: It kicks off the season in January with awards for the best of the big and the small screen.
+The Hollywood Foreign Press Association – made up of around 90 journalists who write for foreign outlets – does the deciding.

-BAFTA Film Awards...the one across the pond.
+How it works: The one across the pond.
 The British Academy of Film and Television Arts is a club of thousands of higher-ups in the entertainment industry.
 Think: executive producers, longtime actors.
 Members also have to have some connection to British entertainment.
 And yes, there’s overlap with Oscar voters.
 So this awards ceremony can sometimes hint at who’s getting the gold statuette.
 To be eligible, movies have to show in a certain number of UK theaters, but they don’t have to be British films.

 The buzz: This year, “Roma” won best film and Cuarón won best director.
 Malek is still on his best actor streak but Olivia Colman (Queen Anne in “The Favourite”) beat out Close for best actress.

 How it works: Mark your calendar for Feb 24.
 The Academy of Motion Picture Arts and Sciences decides who’s going home with Oscar.
 The group has more than 7,900 members.
 To join, you need to have worked in the movie industry, and be sponsored by two current members.
 It’s shuffled up its membership in response to recent controversies (see: #OscarsSoWhite and #MeToo).
 This year, the Academy’s top concerns are ratings, ratings, and ratings.

 Skimm More: Download our app to know when BFD events like the Oscars are coming up.